jpflandrs/PkXplore/README.md

 # PkXplore
+## In short
 This is a small explorer of the phylogeny of Bacteria and Archaea (aka Prokaryotes, Pk) based on the nucleic sequences of some rDNA genes (16S only in this demontration).

 The whole project will include 23S and 5S rDNA and some frequently nucleic sequences databases of proteins like DNA-directed RNA polymerase β (rpoB) and Elongation Factor Tu (tuf) or groEL chaperonins.

 A version devoted to protein will appear if I have some time left.

-Note that the program is still in construction and will be completed and cleaned soon.
+Note that the program is still in developpment even of it is fully functionnal.

+## Aim
+The website is oriented toward teaching/learning the basic use of phylogeny to decipher the relation between bacteria and archaea species.

+It is also a way to understand some aspect of the analysis of bacteria communities.

+## Limitations
+- The exploratory process is done by using _one_sequence only
+- In this version the 23S database has not been given, there are no protein daabases (but the final version expected soon will contain them)
+- The information layer on taxonomy is missing and will be added later
+-
 ## Julia installation
 Clone the project and launch